We Deal in Lead A Weird West Gunslinger Adventure Game

 Rolling a 1 deals maximum damage.

-When two groups face off, the Errant (or lead gunslinger) makes the group’s HRT save.
+When two groups face off, the Errant (or lead Gunslinger) makes the group’s HRT save.

 Gunsmithing #